 Some traditionalists wax lyrical about the damages that modern developments have had on yoga practices.
 Yet yoga teaches us to open our minds and expand ourselves, physically and mentally.
 Despite the physical culture being far younger than many believe, that makes its expansion monumentally impressive.

-If your interested has been piqued by the history of yoga and you’re interested in developing your own practice further, we’ve created an in-depth guide to becoming a yoga teacher that is well worth a read.
+If your interested has been piqued by the history of yoga and you’re interested in developing your own practice further, we’ve created an in-depth guide to becoming a yoga teacher which includes a breakdown of the various types of courses available including face-to-face and online yoga teacher training that is well worth a read.